andrewchungxam/EurekaBotGuides/guides/rich_media_cards.md

 1. Add [this code](https://raw.githubusercontent.com/rob-derosa/EurekaBot/master/src/end_here/EurekaBot/Cards/WelcomeCard.cs) to a new file called `WelcomeCard.cs` to the `Cards` folder you created in the previous step

+1. Inspect the minimal code in the `WelcomeCard.cs` file to understand how the rich card is created, specifically the use of config settings, media and buttons

 1. We can greet the user by sending them a welcome message - in the `Bot.cs` file, add the following code into the `switch (turnContext.Activity.Type)` statement:
 	```
 	case ActivityTypes.ConversationUpdate: